xtpclark/xsinstaller/README.md

 <h3>Purpose:</h3>
-This is a wrapper for the xtuple-server CLI modes to generate the long list of parameters needed to create an xTuple Server Instance.
+This is a wrapper for the xtuple-server install-TYPE cli modes to generate the long list of parameters needed to create an xTuple Server Instance.

 <h3>Things it does:</h3>
 * Sets up your xtuple-server following the steps in the quickstart guide on the xtuple-server wiki.